poulfoged/pdf-extract/README.md

 Simply add the Nuget package:

-`PM> Install-Package elasticsearch-inside`
+`PM> Install-Package pdf-extract`

 ## Requirements

-You'll need .NET Framework 4.5.1 or later to use the precompiled binaries.
+You'll need .NET Framework 4.5.1 or later on 64 bit Windows to use the precompiled binaries.

 ## License